Trainzack/trainzack.github.io/_includes/home_page_text.md

-# About Me

-Eli Zupke is a graduate of California State Polytechnic University, Pomona.
+Eli Zupke graduated from California State Polytechnic University, Pomona in 2021 with a BS in Computer Science and a minor in Music.